sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 = How to integrate Contact Form 7 to Telegram = Instantly forward form submissions to your Telegram channel for quick access.
 How-to video [here](https://www.youtube.com/watch?v=noYzo4bZakk) and the live preview [here](https://cf7addons.com/preview/contact-form-7-telegram/).

+= Do you offer Contact form 7 builder addon? = Unfortunately No. We dont have any contact form 7 form builder addon.

+= Where can I get contact form 7 free templates? = Just install our plugin, and you'll get access to a variety of free templates!

 == Screenshots ==